Recorder

 BAFTA-nominated animator Oscar Wyndham Lewis fuses fine art with moving image, specialising in oil-on-glass animation.
 This process that echoes and complements the fluidity of the sonic dialogue; diverse, vibrant ways of seeing; and swift, flowing actions intrinsic to the screenplay.
 It also resonates strongly with Packed Lunch’s mission of advancing visual storytelling.

 And, like the realisation of the concept, this production process opens the door to substantive levels of collaboration.
-We plan to host a series of community and schools-based workshops in oil-on-paint animation, generating visual assets for the project as well as engaging the public with a unique, exciting animation technique.
+We plan to host a series of community and schools-based workshops in oil-on-glass animation, generating visual assets for the project as well as engaging the public with a unique, exciting animation technique.
 Supporting this initiative and animating alongside the Oscar will be a team fine-art moving-image specialists with a real passion for the oil-on-glass process.

 Production Support